• Skip to primary navigation

 A glass bottle full of brown sugar simple syrup sits in the foreground with a smaller glass of syrup and a bowl of brown sugar in the background.

-Brown Sugar Simple Syrup works just the same as a classic simple syrup, only it's made with brown sugar instead of white sugar, which gives it a deep, rich flavor profile similar to that of molasses, caramel, and even toffee (if you add salt, that is).
+We've made this Brown Sugar Simple Syrup almost every week for the last couple of years.
+It works just the same as a classic simple syrup, only it's made with brown sugar instead of white sugar, which gives it a deep, rich flavor profile similar to that of molasses, caramel, and even toffee (if you add salt, that is).
 It's the perfect way to elevate hot or iced drinks!

 Brown sugar simple syrup being poured from a glass bottle into a coffee drink in a clear glass mug.